Of all the articles I’ve ever written, this one about my dislike of Capris, written on a whim a few years ago, is my most popular.

 I worked as an assistant-to-the-assistant buyer in the bottoms department.

-I became a buyer for a small high-end boutique and eventually landed at QVC before starting my company.
+Then I became a buyer for a small high-end boutique and eventually landed at QVC before starting my company.

 But it was at Charming that, despite it being my least glamorous gig, I learned about garment construction.

 Our department focused on casual fabrics, including denim and twill.
-We sourced merchandise from manufacturers and also produced items in-house.

 I was responsible for keeping all the samples organized and worked with the fit model and design teams to ensure the fit was correct.